njinco/pz-butcor/README.md

 Project Zomboid mod that lets players butcher corpses into Corpse Flesh.
 The flesh can be used for compost, cooked, or eaten with sandbox-configurable consequences.

+## Status

+Shelved for now.
+This B42 update is experimental and not recommended for live servers yet.

+Current known issue: the game can still increment errors when right-clicking dead zombies and when using some admin item tools.
+Work is paused until more Build 42.19 modding/API documentation is reviewed.

-This copy has been updated for Project Zomboid Build 42 and adjusted for multiplayer use by moving corpse removal and meat creation to server-side validation.
+This copy was being updated for Project Zomboid Build 42 and multiplayer server-side handling, but that work is currently paused.

 ## Features